 It is commonly recommended to opt for 300-400 words.
 Going beyond the 500-word limit will probably dilute the text and make it less impactful and dense, which is slightly problematic if you’re a beginner and you want to make sure that your press release will be noticed.

-7. Ditch jargon
+7. Ditch the jargon

 Always choose to go with plain and simple English.
 This will prevent you from alienating a considerable portion of your readers.

-8. A strong opening
+8. Build a strong opening

 A great way to do this is to apply the “5 Ws” principle so commonly used in journalism.
-It stands for “who, what, where, when, and why,” and it allows to place your reader in the right informational field and set the tone for the text they’re about to go through.
+It stands for “who, what, where, when, and why,” and it allows you to place your reader in the right informational field and set the tone for the text they’re about to go through.

 9. Keep an eye on readability